-Any student or employee who is symptomatic will immediately be required to isolate themselves from the general population.
-Employees will self-isolate at home until test results are known.
-Residential and non-residential students will be required to self isolate at home.
-Residential students that are unable to return home will self-isolate in one of the single rooms designated for quarantine/.
+Any student or employee who is symptomatic will immediately be required to quarantine themselves from the general population.
+Employees will quarantine at home until test results are known.
+Residential and non-residential students will be required to quarantine at home.
+Residential students that are unable to return home will quarantine in one of the single rooms designated for quarantine/isolation.